 Vaping is not risk-free and yet many teens begin a smoking habit by vaping.

-E-cigarettes produce vapors that contain dangerous compounds.
+E-cigarettes produce an aerosol that contains dangerous compounds.

 Vaping has not been verified as a proven method to quit smoking.

-Vapors produced by e-cigarettes may pose secondhand smoke issues for others.
+Aerosols produced by e-cigarettes may pose secondhand smoke issues for others.